majkinetor/au-packages/invoke-build/README.md

 ## Notes

 - This package includes `Invoke-TaskFromISE`, `Invoke-TaskFromVSCode`, `New-VSCodeTask` and `Invoke-Build.ArgumentCompleters` supportive scripts.
-To setup debugin in VSCode use the following script path in `launch.json`:
+To setup launch profile in VSCode for build.ps1 files, use the following script path in `launch.json`:
    ```
    "script": "${env:ChocolateyInstall}/lib/invoke-build/tools/Invoke-TaskFromVSCode.ps1"
    ```